AI Writing Assistant FAQ

 Where does the AI Writing Assistant get its ideas?

 The AI Writing Assistant always starts with your own words as inspiration.
-In fact, several of its abilities require you to have written several-hundred words first so that it has an idea of what your story is about as well as get a feel for your writing style.
+In fact, several of its abilities require you to have written several-hundred words first so that it has an idea of what your story is about, as well as get a feel for your writing style.

 Beyond that, it's able to elaborate on your ideas and what it's learned from public domain works and the public internet to come up with interesting prose.

-Does this use OpenAI's GPT-3?
+Does this use OpenAI's GPT-3/GPT-4/ChatGPT?

 Yes.
-Under the hood, the AI Writing Assistant uses the GPT-3 API.
+Under the hood, the AI Writing Assistant uses the OpenAI API and several of its models.
 We have tuned it to focus on literary creativity and to produce books and novels, and we love the results!

 Is this just ChatGPT in a new wrapper?

-No, not in the slightest.
-While both ChatGPT and AI Writing Assistant both use the same technology (OpenAI's GPT-3 language model), they've both intended for very different purposes.
+While both ChatGPT and AI Writing Assistant both use the same technology (OpenAI's language models, including GPT-3 and GPT-4), they're both intended for very different purposes.

 Scene One as a whole is also built to manage your writing projects, save your words and scenes, export your manuscripts, etc., which is not something ChatGPT will ever be updated to do.